 In the early 1990's, we built a daycare facility that would eventually become Saint Martin's Migrant Head Start.
-Other programs that were fortified in the ninety's were our migrant camp outreach, the English as a Second Language (ESL) program, and drivers' education.
+Other programs that were fortified in the nineties were our migrant camp outreach, the English as a Second Language (ESL) program, and drivers education.
 EFwM also continued its work with immigration and began to offer assistance in filing income taxes, but this time with a client base that had become mostly Latino.

 In 1996 we welcomed our first Sacramental Minister to develop a religious congregation of migrant workers.

 In 1998 we opened our permanent facility, El Centro Episcopal, and it has allowed us to expand our programs and services even further.
-We added two full-time immigration specialists.
+We have added two full-time immigration specialists.
 Meanwhile, our religious congregation continued to grow, and in 2000 we began to hold worship services in the winter as well as during the growing season.